EightMedia/yass.js/README.md

 ### Notes

-Yass.js is small, only 753 bytes minified and gzipped...
+Yass.js is small, under 1kb when minified and gzipped...

 Inspired by http://alwaystwisted.com/post.php?s=2012-05-16-screwing-the-srcset